Building Resilience One Month at a Time

 The first in this series, "Enhancing Resilience: Three Good Things," is now available on Pulse.

 urnout is a team sport.
 Building resiliency is, too.
-Bryan Sexton, from Duke’s Patient Safety Center, cited social contagion research to suggest that our environment (specifically the people around us) impacts whether we experience burnout or resiliency.
+Bryan Sexton spoke at University of Utah last year, citing social contagion research that suggests our environment (specifically the people around us) impacts whether we experience burnout or resiliency.

 While well intentioned, it’s a silly response.
 And yet when someone at work has a burnout-related incident, we often hear (or even say) comments such as, “she should take up yoga,” or “meditation really can help,” or even “he should get off gluten.”
 These strategies may apply when someone is “still on the boat,” but they are as unhelpful as offering swimming lessons to someone who has fallen overboard.

 Burnout is often defined as emotional exhaustion, a disillusioned sense of accomplishment, and disconnection to the point of depersonalization.
 Sexton narrowed the definition to the impaired ability to experience positive emotions.

 “Burnout is the impaired ability to experience positive emotions.”